lakejs/lake-docs/reference/editor.md

 });
 ```

 ### statechange

 Fired when the current selection is changed.
+The `state` is a `SelectionState` object representing the state of the current selection.

 ```js
 editor.event.on('statechange', state => {